fccn/docker-npn-webserver/README.md

 - npn_webserver - Nginx-PHP-Nodejs webserver with a set of tools and configurations for production grade PHP and NodeJS web applications
 - npn_webserver-dev - Nginx-PHP-Nodejs webserver with a set of tools and configurations for development and testing of PHP and NodeJS web applications

+The following libraries are used:
+- NPM 6.4.1
+- NodeJs v8.11.4
+- PHP 7.2.10
+- Nginx 1.14.0

 ## Requirements

 To build this container you need to have docker installed.
 A makefile is provided along with the project to facilitate building and publishing of the images.

-To deploy a PHP web application using this image the following is required:

-- Create an application specific Dockerfile using this image as base and import the application code.
-- The application code needs to be placed under /app and the static web content (html pages, javascripts, css's and othre) under /app/html
-- The application and webserver processes run with non-root user **application**
-- If application specific Nginx configurations are required, add them to a file and copy it to **/etc/nginx/90-webapp-settings.conf** in your Dockerfile.

 ## Configure and Install

-Check the **deploy.env** file for build configurations on the production image and **deploy_dev.env** for build configurations on the development image.
-To publish the image you will need to change the **DOCKER_REPO** var to your private repository location.
+Check the **deploy.env** file for build configurations for both the production and development images.
+To publish the image you will need to change the **DOCKER_REPO** var to your repository location.
+This can also be a private repository location.

 ## Building the docker image